SimonR99/iQuCodeFest_2025/README.md

 ## Game Description

 ### Game Concept
 Players compete to build train-like "quantum circuits" on a map of cities.
-Each route between two cities is labeled with a quantum gate (I, X, Y, Z, H or CNOT) and a length (the number of gate applications required).
+Each route between two cities is labeled with a quantum gate (I, X, Z, H or CNOT) and a length (the number of gate applications required).
 To claim a route, a player discards gate cards matching the route's gate type equal to its length, then places their marker on that route.
 Every mission starts with a single qubit in a specified initial state at a start city and ends with that qubit arriving in a specified target state at a target city.
 When a continuous path of claimed routes connects start to target, the player "runs" the circuit by applying each gate in turn (using a quantum simulator or hardware).
 If the final state matches the mission's target, the player immediately wins.

 ### Components

 **City Graph:** A network of named nodes (cities) connected by edges (routes).

 **Routes:** Each edge has:
-- A gate label (I, X, Y, Z, H or CNOT)
+- A gate label (I, X, Z, H or CNOT)
 - A length (an integer ≥ 1)
 - A claim marker (which player has claimed it, if any)

-**Gate Card Deck:** Cards showing one of the six gate types.
+**Gate Card Deck:** Cards showing one of the five gate types.

 **Player Hands:** Each player holds up to a fixed number of gate cards.